StefanSrnjakov/ContactsApp/readme.md

 1. ## Backend start
-- To start the backend please add .env file where you write the varaiables:
+- To start the backend please add .env file in backend where you write the varaiables:

     - DB_CONNECT=||your connection string in mongo||
     - ACCESS_TOKEN_SECRET=||random string as key for jwt tokens||